Ria424/developers-animatesdk-docs/Top-level_functions_and_methods/confirm.md

 #### Usage

-confirm ( strAlert )
+confirm(strAlert)

 #### Parameters

-**strAlert** A string that specifies the message you want to display in the Alert dialog box.
+**strAlert** `string`; Specifies the message you want to display in the Alert dialog box.

 #### Returns

-A Boolean value: true if the user clicks OK; false if the user clicks Cancel.
+`boolean`; true if the user clicks OK; false if the user clicks Cancel.

 #### Description

-Method; displays a string in a modal Alert dialog box, along with OK and Cancel buttons.
+Method; Displays a string in a modal Alert dialog box, along with OK and Cancel buttons.

 ***Note:** If there are no documents (FLA files) open, this method fails with an error condition.*